Chrisedmo/chrisedmo.github.com/cv.md

 ---

 ## Gah… still working on this bit…
-Please check back alter on.
+Please check back later on.